 In the last few years, artificial intelligence has seen increased adoption in the travel and tourism industry — so far mostly in the form of chatbots on social media platforms, messaging apps and websites.
 As travelers plan their trips and seek out information about accommodations, attractions, activities, and other experiences, chatbots can respond rapidly to questions, and provide information on demand.
 Furthermore, AI can be used to improve personalization and tailor recommendations as the technology learns from each interaction and improves its responses moving forward.

-2020 is shaping up to be an exciting year for travel technology, and we’ve only scratched the surface here.
+The next few years are shaping up to be a transformative time for travel technology, and we’ve only scratched the surface here.
 If this is a topic you’d like to discuss further, let us know!
-We appreciate feedback from each and every one of you, and we’re continually watching the travel tech space for exciting new developments.
+We appreciate feedback from each and every one of you, and we’re continually watching the travel tech space for exciting new developments that we can share with you in the future.